Macrobiotic Education at French Meadows

 Presenters for the 2014 Camp

-The presenters for the 2014 camp will be available toward the end of September.
-We will send notification to all who sign up for French Meadows Camp Updates (see column at the right).
+The presenters for the 2014 camp are listed here.
+Changes are sent to all who sign up for French Meadows Camp Updates (see column at the right).

 Ronald Peters, MD, MPH We welcome Dr. Peters to his first French Meadows Summer Camp.
 A graduate of Stanford University, he attended UCLA School of Medicine and earned a Masters Degree at the UCLA School of Public Health.
 Recognizing the limitations of conventional medical training, he has devoted the past forty years to the study of integrative or "functional" medicine.
 He worked at the Pritikin Longevity Center and then developed the InnerHealth Program in Los Angeles.
 He uses Mindbody medicine as an essential and unique healing approach that allows people to experience the timeless Truth: consciousness creates both health and disease.
 He summarized the formative power of the conscious and unconscious mind in his book, Edgework, Exploring the Psychology of Disease.
 An accomplished writer and lecturer, his focus is on helping people learn how to transform stress and disease into health and well-being.
 Visit his website www.healmindbody.com.